 December 31, 2022 \$ 191,817

-Foreign currency translation adjustment 129
+Foreign currency translation adjustment (114)

-June 30, 2023 \$ 191,946
+September 30, 2023 \$ 191,703

 Goodwill and intangible assets deemed to have indefinite lives are not amortized but are subjected to annual tests of impairment.
 The Company tests goodwill and indefinite-lived intangible assets for impairment annually in the fourth quarter and between annual tests if an event occurs or circumstances change that would indicate that it is more likely than not that the carrying amount may be impaired.
 The Company initially evaluates qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the qualitative assessment is not conclusive, a quantitative assessment of the fair value of a reporting unit is performed to test goodwill for impairment using a combination of income and market approaches.
-The Company continues to monitor the price of its common stock in relation to goodwill impairment.
-Based on the Company's qualitative analysis for the second quarter of 2023, it was determined that it was not more likely than not that the fair value of the Sharecare reporting unit was less than the carrying value.
+If the qualitative assessment is not conclusive, a quantitative assessment of the fair value of a reporting unit is performed to test goodwill for impairment using a combination of the income and market approaches.
 There have been no impairments of goodwill since the Company's inception.